oleksandrastepankovska/dynamic-form/README.md

 This will start the development server.
 You can then view the app in your browser at http://localhost:3000.

+## Submitting the Form

+When you click the submit button, the form data will be logged to the console in a structured format.
+To view the form data, open the developer tools in your browser and navigate to the console tab.

 ## Running Tests

 To run tests, use the following command: